TekisasuEngine/mesa/src/amd/compiler/README-ISA.md

 ### InstFwdPrefetchBug

-According to LLVM, the `s_inst_prefetch` instruction can cause a hang on GFX10.
+According to LLVM, the `s_inst_prefetch` instruction can cause a hang.
-Seems to be resolved on GFX10.3+.
 There are no further details.

 ### LdsMisalignedBug